Snitkin-Lab-Umich/Data-Flow-SOP/processing-illumina-samples.md

 ## Getting started
-You need to install the Data Flow SOP from Github and follow the directions in this document to create your project folder on turbo. _Your project folder is the name of the project you are currently working on.
-For example, if you are working on the MDHHS project, there is a folder called_ `Project_MDHHS` on `/nfs/turbo/umms-esnitkin/`. _**If you are unable to find your project folder (rare), please slack Evan to check if exists or if it needs to be created.
-If the project folder does not exist, you will have the opportunity to create it further along the SOP.**_ <!--If your project folder is already created,great—that's one less step for you to do!-->
+Firstly, you need to install the Data Flow repository from Github and follow the directions in this document to create your project folder on turbo.
+Your project folder is the name of the project you are currently working on.
+For example, if you are working on the MDHHS project, there is a folder called `Project_MDHHS_genomics` on `/nfs/turbo/umms-esnitkin/`. _**If you are unable to find your project folder (rare), please slack Evan to check if exists or if it needs to be created.
+If the project folder does not exist, you will have the opportunity to create it further along the SOP.**_

-Please ensure you are cloning the Github repository on your scratch i.e. `/scratch/esnitkin_root/esnitkin1/your_uniqname/`. **All the steps in this SOP depend on your successful completion of the preceding steps.** If you are unable to find the relevant files and/or the instructions are unclear, **_please slack Dhatri and do not move forward with the SOP_**.  <!--This script should be run in the directory you are currently in but the path you give is the path to your (already/newly created) project folder on turbo. -->
+Please ensure you are cloning the Github repository on your scratch directory i.e. `/scratch/esnitkin_root/esnitkin1/your_uniqname/`. **All the steps in this SOP depend on your successful completion of the preceding steps.** If you are unable to find the relevant scripts and/or the instructions are unclear, **_please slack Dhatri and do not move forward with the SOP_**.

 ### Installation